Long- and Short-Term Side Effects From Using Opioids

 The GI symptoms associated with opioid use also seem to have a mental health impact on users.
 Chronic constipation has been shown to increase an opioid user’s risk of psychological distress and depression.4

-Opioid Abuse and the Respiratory System
+Opioid Misuse and the Respiratory System

 Opioids can cause several respiratory problems, including slowed or irregular breathing; in overdose, they can lead to dangerously slowed breathing or complete respiratory arrest.
 The lack of adequate oxygen to the brain resulting from an opioid overdose can lead to coma, brain damage, or death.1,4